Marine fishing — Strategic Scorecard

 - Impact: Ensures operational safety, environmental compliance, and vessel tracking, imposing a moderate level of technical oversight.

-SC04Traceability & Identity Preservation 3View SC04 attribute detailsTraceability in marine fishing is moderately rigid, driven by increasing regulatory demands and consumer expectations, particularly in advanced markets.
+SC04Traceability & Identity Preservation 2 solutions 3View SC04 attribute detailsTraceability in marine fishing is moderately rigid, driven by increasing regulatory demands and consumer expectations, particularly in advanced markets.
 Regulations such as the EU's Catch Certificate Scheme and the US Seafood Import Monitoring Program (SIMP) mandate detailed data, including vessel identification, fishing area, and method.

 - Regulation: EU Catch Certificate Scheme requires detailed catch data for imports.